Sergey-Shar/weather_app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project:
 This app is a weather forecast.
-To implement it, I used the REST API [REST API](https://weatherstack.com/)
+To implement it, I used the [REST API](https://weatherstack.com/)